cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

-# Node.js app using OAuth mTLS with Cloudentity Authorization platform
+# Node.js app using OAuth mTLS with Cloudentity Authorization Platform

 Cloudentity authorization platform completely supports [RFC 8705](https://datatracker.ietf.org/doc/html/rfc8705) for OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens.
-As you might already be aware Cloudentity platform is compliant to latest emerging OAuth specifications and can support in modernizing the application architecutres with latest open standards and specfications support.
-We will take you down the path of understanding use cases that can be addressed using mTLS specification, code samples in various language on how to integrate and utilize the latest specification in your new architecture patterns.
+As you might already be aware, Cloudentity platform is compliant with the latest emerging OAuth specifications and can support in modernizing the application architectures with latest open standards and specfications support.
+We will take you down the path of understanding use cases that can be addressed using the mTLS specification and code samples in various languages on how to integrate and utilize the latest specification in your new architecture patterns.

-In this specific section , we will be creating a Nodejs application and calling a resource server protecting a resource with mTLS bound accessToken
+In this specific section, we will be creating a Node.js application and calling a resource server protecting a resource with mTLS bound accessToken.

-This article is geared towards showing a backend application calling another service
+This article is geared towards showing a backend application calling another service.

 ## Pre-requisites